 You will need a camping permit to camp overnight at the Claddagh.

-Should you wish to apply for a Sulby Claddagh Camping Permit for next season, we will be receiving applications from 1st March 2017 and these permits will be issued with immediate effect.
+Should you wish to apply for a permit, we are now accepting applications online, which will be issued with immediate effect.

 Permits are £15 and you should apply for one well in advance of your visit as permits will not normally be issued on site.
 Permits may only be obtained by a responsible adult aged 18 years or over.

 Permits are valid for a season – Easter Weekend, and then from 1 May to 30 September.
 Camping on the Claddagh is not permitted outside this period.

 A permit allows the holder to pitch a camping unit (motorhome, tent, campervan, caravan, trailer tent, etc) staying for up to a maximum of 14 nights at a time.
 Your permit must be clearly displayed at all times when camping overnight.
 Units must be in continuous occupation.

 A permit also covers 'pup' tents associated with a family from the same household.

 A permit does not reserve a pitch at Sulby Claddagh.
 Pitches are available on a first come first served basis so space can never be guaranteed.
 Community events held on the Claddaghs may further restrict space for camping on certain occasions.

 Toilet facilities are open during the camping season only.